Book A Free 30 Minute Meeting

 It was very common to ignore the cost of serverless features run outside user-managed warehouses and are billed separately.
 These tasks include automatic clustering, materialized view refreshes, and search optimization.
 Fortunately, Snowflake has independent views for all of them to track how much credits are being consumed.

-You can find these metrics in the SERVERLESS_TASK_HISTORY, MATERIALIZED_VIEW_REFRESH_HISTORY, SEARCH_OPTIMIZATION_HISTORY views.
+You can find these metrics in the SERVERLESS_TASK_HISTORY, MATERIALIZED_VIEW_REFRESH_HISTORY, and SEARCH_OPTIMIZATION_HISTORY views.

 SELECT